Flows – The Game Changer for Next-Generation AI Systems

 An example of real estate classifier made of machine learning models combined with flows.

-Example of real estate classifier made of machine learning models combined in a flow
+An example of real estate classifier made of machine learning models combined in a flow

-The image recognition models are chained in a “main” flow – branch selector.
+The image recognition models are chained in a “main” flow called the branch selector.
 The branch selector saves the result in the same way as a recognition task node and also chooses an action based on the result of this task.
 First, we let the top category task recognize the type of estate (Apartment vs. Outdoor house).
 If it is an apartment, we can see that two subsequent tasks are “Apartment features” and “Room type”.

 A flow can also call other flows, so-called nested flows, and delegate part of the work to them.
 If the image is an outdoor house, we continue processing by another nested flow called “Outdoor house”.
 In this flow, we can see another branching according to the task that recognizes “House type”.
 Different tasks are called for individual categories (Bungalow, Cottage, etc.):